 - List all other expenses, such as credit card bills, utilities, food, gas, and entertainment.
 Be realistic.

 - Calculate what money you have coming in (income) and what money is going out (expenses).
-This should give you a good indication of where cuts can be made in your variable expenses and applied toward more important debts.
+This should give you a good indication of where cuts can be made in your variable expenses and applied toward more important debts and quick cash loans.

 Unfortunately, many college students view the idea of living on a budget with as much disdain as death and taxes.
 But living on a budget is important for everyone and especially for students who often face different challenges when managing their money.
 If you are currently a college student or will be soon, knowing how to create a realistic budget (one that you can actually live on and stick to) is one of the biggest financial favors you can do for yourself.